beingbing/java-springboot/src/main/java/be/springboot/pp/springmvc/info.md

 - `service()`: This method handles incoming requests and sends appropriate responses.
 It delegates the request to Spring MVC.
 - `destroy()`: Cleans up resources before the servlet is shut down.

+## `Filter`
+Filters are components in the Java Servlet API that can inspect/intercept and transform the content of a request before it reaches a servlet or after the servlet has generated a response.
+In a servlet container, filters are part of the request-response lifecycle and can be chained using a `FilterChain`.
+Conceptually, filters are similar to Spring MVC’s `HandlerInterceptor` but are designed differently.
+They are present at a lower level in the application stack, hence considered more powerful.
+Once implemented, they do execute on each request, they can't be made optional.
+Filters too are often used for cross-cutting concerns such as proxy checks, caching, logging, monitoring, basic authentication, transforming request/response, adding headers, compressing responses etc. Each filter can either pass the request to the next filter in the chain or stop further processing.
+In servlet containers like Tomcat, once filters are configured, they are automatically included in the filter chain and executed sequentially for each incoming request.

+### Filter Lifecycle
+A filter implements the `javax.servlet.Filter` interface, which includes:
+- `init()`: (Optional) Initializes the filter and sets up resources when it’s first created.
+- `doFilter()`: (Compulsory to implement) The core method where request processing happens.
+It can:
+  - Modify the request before it reaches the servlet.
+  - Modify the response before it is sent to the client.
+  - Pass the request to the next filter or servlet using `chain.doFilter(request, response)`.
+- `destroy()`: (Optional) Cleans up resources when the filter is removed from service.

 ## Traditional Deployment and its Challenges
 In pre-Spring framework days, developers would often generate a JAR file using Maven (`mvn install`) in `/target` folder and deploy it manually on a standalone server.
 This was common in pre-containerized environments, as containerization ensured that application and server share the same environment.
 However, this approach had several drawbacks:
 ### Compatibility issues: